Dynamics of Abelian Vortices Without Common Zeros in the Adiabatic Limit: Abstract

 \section{Abstract}

 On a smooth line bundle $L$ over a compact K\"ahler Riemann surface $\Sigma$, we study the family of vortex equations with a parameter $s$.
 For each $s \in [1,\infty]$, we invoke techniques in \cite{Br} by turning the $s$-vortex equation into an $s$-dependent elliptic partial differential equation, studied in \cite{kw}, providing an explicit moduli space description of the space of gauge classes of solutions.
-We are particularly interested in this bijective correspondence restricted to certain open subsets.
+We are particularly interested in the bijective correspondence between the open subset of vortices without common zeros and the space of holomorphic maps.
 For each $s$, the correspondence is uniquely determined by a smooth function $u_s$ on $\Sigma$, and we confirm its convergent behaviors as $s \to \infty$.
 Our results prove a conjecture posed by Baptista in \cite{Ba}, stating that the $s$-dependent correspondence is an isometry between the open subsets when $s=\infty$, with $L^2$ metrics appropriately defined.